Skip to main content

 The Lipman Award recognizes the importance of literacy and learning in the City of Lowell and the lives of its residents.

-The Lipman Award has been funded by a generous donation from Loom Press to the Pollard Memorial Library Foundation.
+The Lipman Award was initiated with a generous donation from Loom Press to the Pollard Memorial Library Foundation.

 Elinor Lipman, Lead Judge

-Elinor Lipman, born in Lowell and a graduate of Lowell High School, writes novels, stories, and essays, for which she has received the New England Book Award for fiction, a lifetime achievement award from the New England Library and Information Network, and the Paterson Fiction Prize of the Poetry Center.
-Elinor has served as the Elizabeth Drew chair in Creative Writing at Smith College in 2011-2012 and has been a fiction judge for both the National Book Award and the National Endowment for the Arts.
+Elinor Lipman, born in Lowell and a graduate of Lowell High School, served as the Elizabeth Drew chair in Creative Writing at Smith College in 2011-2012 and was a fiction judge for both the National Book Award and the National Endowment for the Arts.
+Elinor is the recipient of the New England Book Award for fiction, a lifetime achievement award from the New England Library Information Network, and the Paterson Fiction Prize of the Poetry Center.
 Her recent books include Rachel to the Rescue, Good Riddance, and On Turpentine Lane.
 In 2008, her novel Then She Found Me was made into a film starring Helen Hunt and Bette Midler.
-Her most recent novel, Ms. Demeanor, was recently shared at the Library to patrons’ delight.
+Her most recent book, Every Tom, Dick & Harry, has recently been published.

 Pilar Garcia-Brown, Judge

 Pilar Garcia-Brown is a Senior Editor at Dutton, an imprint of Penguin Random House.
 Previously, she worked at Houghton Mifflin Harcourt for seven years.
-She concentrates on fiction in multiple categories, as well as the occasional narrative nonfiction.
-Recent and forthcoming titles include: the instant New York Times bestseller Black Buck by Mateo Askaripour; Yes, Daddy by Jonathan Parks-Ramage; The Very Nice Box by Laura Blackett and Eve Gleichman; All Day is a Long Time by David Sanchez; In Sensorium by TanaĂŻs; and NBCC award winner You Play the Girl by Carina Chocano, among others.
-She is a mentor through the Representation Matters Mentorship Program and was co-chair of the Center for Fiction’s First Novel Fete Committee.
-She’s from Los Angeles and lives in Brooklyn.
+Pilar concentrates on fiction in multiple categories, as well as the occasional narrative nonfiction.
+Recent and forthcoming titles include: the instant New York Times bestseller Black Buck by Mateo Askaripour; The Stolen Queen and The Lions of Fifth Avenue by Fiona Davis, Yes, Daddy by Jonathan Parks-Ramage; The Very Nice Box by Laura Blackett and Eve Gleichman; All Day is a Long Time by David Sanchez; In Sensorium by Tanaïs; and NBCC award winner You Play the Girl by Carina Chocano, among others.
+She has been a mentor through the Representation Matters Mentorship Program and was co-chair of the Center for Fiction’s First Novel Fete Committee.
+Pilar is from Los Angeles and lives in Brooklyn.

 Contact